kmkr/splendid-nudibranch/content.md

 Location		Egypt
 Tags			2014 scorpionfish
 Latin			Scorpaenopsis oxycephala
 Description		An ambush predator that excels at blending in with the surroundings.
+Highly venomous.

 DSC06604.jpg